TritonVM/triton-vm/specification/src/cascade-table.md

 | `LookOutLo`          | The less significant bits of the lookup output.               |
 | `LookupMultiplicity` | The number of times the value is looked up by the Hash Table. |

-## Extension Columns
+## Auxiliary Columns

-The Cascade Table has 2 extension columns:
+The Cascade Table has 2 auxiliary columns:

 - `HashTableServerLogDerivative`, the (running sum of the) logarithmic derivative for the Lookup Argument with the Hash Table.
     In every row, the sum accumulates `LookupMultiplicity / (🧺 - Combo)` where 🧺 is a verifier-supplied challenge